 Americans cherish national parks and want to see them adequately funded and protected for the future.
 Earlier this year, nearly 400 diverse voices convened at America’s Summit on National Parks to chart a course for national parks in their second century.
 Participants engaged in dynamic discussions about some of the greatest challenges and opportunities facing our national parks and these ideas are captured in the “Statement of Principles,” for which we have now nearly 550 park supporters that have vowed as a community to take action to ensure the protection, enhancement and support for our national parks and programs into their second century.

 The centennial of the National Park Service should be more than a celebration of the past.
 It should be the public renewal of a national commitment to one of history’s most successful ideas.
 American voters want to help with this effort, as indicated by the 36 percent who said they would actively volunteer time or money to support a national campaign to protect them for the future.

 Our national parks are at a crossroads.
 Making the right choice to invest in national parks will not only protect our national park legacy, but benefit local economies and communities nationwide.
-As we look to the November election, this milestone can be a turning point and unique opportunity for our next President and Congress to leave their imprint by advancing the national park idea for the century to come, and enhancing its relevance to a new generation.
-It is a cause that all Americans can support, put aside our differences, and unite on America’s common ground.
+As we look to the November election, this milestone can be a turning point and unique opportunity for our next president and Congress to leave their imprint by advancing the national park idea for the century to come, and enhancing its relevance to a new generation.
+It is a cause that all Americans can support, if we put aside our differences and unite on America’s common ground.

 This story is cross-posted with the Huffington Post.